 See the picture below to see what it means to work into back loops or front loops only.
 When making a regular stitch the hook is inserted under both loops as seen in the 1st diagram below but inserted only into one of the loops in case you are working into back or front loops.

-Row 1: Ch 32 + 2 for turning chain.
+Row 1: Ch 32 + 2 for the turning chain.
 1 hdc in 2nd ch from hook, 1 hdc in each chain across, 5 hdc in the last chain.
 Do not turn your work, but continue to work along the opposite side of the foundation chain as shown in pic 1.

 Work inserting your hook into the gap between the stitches (pic 2), 1 hdc in each gap across to end, turn.
 Place a marker on the right side of your work as shown in pic 4 below.——————69 sts